sajid-khan-afridi/learn-modern-ai-python-batch-69/04-github/readme.md

 Git is a distributed version control system that tracks changes in code.
 Every developer gets a complete copy of the project’s history, making it easier to work together, merge updates, and revert mistakes when needed.

+#### 2. **What is GitHub?**

+GitHub is a web-based platform built around Git.
+It allows developers to host, share, and collaborate on code repositories online.
+In addition to version control, GitHub provides features such as issue tracking, pull requests, and code reviews, which streamline collaboration and project management.

 #### 2. **What is GitHub Desktop?**

 GitHub Desktop is a graphical tool that simplifies Git workflows.
 It provides a user-friendly interface for creating, managing, and syncing repositories with GitHub, reducing the need for command-line operations.